Cordula Sturm Dahal

 Since the age of seven, Tasherit has been studying and training in four distinct styles of dance with her family in Nepal, India, and the U.S. She has also had the privilege of working with some of the world’s leading exponents of Kathak dance, notably the great Maneesha Sathe, protegee of Pandit Gopi Krishna, and Shambhavi Dandekar.
 Her artistic interpretations and technical ability have earned her numerous awards.
-Ms. Dahal’s relaxed and spirited style of teaching make her a favorite with students of all ages.
+Ms. Dahal’s spirited style of teaching make her a favorite with students of all ages.

 Santoshi Dahal is our gifted wardrobe designer whose creations have brought beauty and style to our programs.
 Her perfectly fitted kurtas, saris, folk outfits, and costumes for our Himalayan performances are the delight of audiences.
 Santoshi’s experience and extraordinary sense of color and creativity make her indispensable to Utpalasia (and to Cordula).